 Let's take B07SL2X217 as an example to show you how this feature works.

 Choose the right marketplace and the data chart format, monthly or weekly.
-And then enter ASIN B07SL2X217 into the blank box, click the search button.
+And then enter ASIN B07SL2X217 into the blank box, click "search".

-There are 6 ad campaigns, 9 ad groups for this ASIN and all of its variations.
-In this mode, the results are displayed in order of ad campaign creation date, newest first.
+There are 6 ad campaigns,9 ad groups for this ASIN and all of its variations.
+In this mode, the results are displayed in order of ad campaign creation date, Latest First.

-The dot of the chart indicates the amount of ad keywords during different times.
-The size of the dot indicates the size of the number of search terms; the larger the dot, the larger the number of keywords.
-Hover your mouse on a dot, you can see exactly how many keywords that ad group has in it.
+The Circle of the chart indicates the amount of ad keywords during different times.
+The size of the circle indicates the size of the number of search terms; the larger the circle, the larger the number of keywords.
+Bring your mouse on a circle, you can see exactly how many keywords that ad group has in it.

-The display size of the dot changes greatly, that is, the number of search words fluctuates greatly.
+The display size of the circle changes greatly, that is, the number of search words fluctuates greatly.
 It is usually caused by several reasons:

 1. The seller uses automatic targeting as a search term (automatic targeting).